nPIML-team/nPIML/README.md

 3. 2D Reaction Diffusion: `ls Reaction-Diffusion-2D-big-nPIML-pub*.ipynb`
 4. 3D Reaction Diffusion: `ls Reaction-Diffusion-3D-nPIML.ipynb`

 Please install `research/l0bnb_algos/v2/l0bnb` and `research/abess/python` for running the best-subset regression solvers.
+The notebooks from 1. to 4. import `best_subset.py` (in `research/parametric-discovery/`), which has helper fuctions (e.g., backward_refinement) written for utilization with the best-subset solvers.
 To use the weak formulation (WF) algorithm, install `research/pysindy`.
 Since these repositories are open sources, you may update them by `git pull`.
 Specification of the conda environment (namely "py3.7") used *only for* producing the results in the paper's appendix section is given in [env_spec](data/appendix/env_spec/).
 Please be aware that an act of using external libraries is under their licenses provided in the associated directories.